It is a type of hypopituitarism, which can occur when a woman has severe bleeding during delivery.

-- Luteinizing hormone and follicle-stimulating hormone should only be analyzed in cases where the patient is amenorrheic, normal, and low levels.
+- Luteinizing and follicle-stimulating hormones should only be analyzed in cases where the patient is amenorrheic, average, and low.

 - The level of prolactin is generally low.

-- TSH levels may be normal, low or paradoxically high but biologically less active.
+- TSH levels may be expected, low or paradoxically high, but biologically less active.

 - The levels of growth hormone are unmistakably low.